The Havilah Herald

 Website: www.havilahmuseum.org

 Annual membership is $25.00 per individual or family when monthly newsletter is emailed.
 If newsletter is snail-mailed the membership fee is $35.00.
 The membership year is from January 1 to December 31.
-The Courthouse Museum and Schoolhouse are open from April 1 through Sep.
-30 on weekends from 11 am until 3 pm, and by appointment.
-They are located at 6789 Caliente-Bodfish Road, Havilah, CA 93518.
-Admission to the museum is FREE, but donations are cheerfully accepted (and 100% tax-deductible!).
-The monthly general meeting is at 3 pm the second Saturday of each month at the Havilah Schoolhouse.
+The school house is located at 6789 Caliente-Bodfish Road, Havilah, CA 93518.
+The monthly general meeting is at 3 pm the second Saturday of each month.